Jiuzhouh/PiVe/README.md

 ## Files Introduction
 1. `GenWiki-HIQ` is the created dataset using verifier module, which contains 110K parallel graph-text pairs.
-2. `data_processing_script` contains `data_process.ipynb` to create the training data for the verifier module and test data after each iteration.
+2. `data_processing_script` contains `data_process.ipynb` to create the training data for the verifier module and test data for each iteration.
 3. `datasets` contains the used kelm-sub and webnlg+2020 datasets.
 4. `graph_evaluation` contains the graph evaluation metrics.
 5. `prompt_scripts`contains the sctipts to prompt LLMs.